paris3200/WunderAPI/README.md

 # WunderAPI
-A command line interface for the weather underground api.
+WunderAPI is a command line interface for the weather underground api.
+WunderAPI requires an API key that is available from Weather Underground.

     Usage: wunderapi [OPTIONS]

       Command line interface for the weather underground API.

     Options:
       -c, --conditions     Returns the current conditions.
       -f, --forecast       Returns the forecast.
       -t, --temp           Returns the temperature.
       -l, --location TEXT  Zipcode of location
-    -u, --units [english|metric]  Format for units.
-Defaults to english --date [date|day|shortday]    Format for date.
-Defaults to date.
+      -u, --units TEXT     Format for units.  {english, metric}
+      --date TEXT          Format for date.  {date, day, shortday}
+      --config_file TEXT   Path to config file.
       --help               Show this message and exit.

     $wunderapi -f
     ┌─────────────┬───────────┬─────────────┬─────────────┬────────┬──────────┐